Serving all people by providing personalized health and wellness through exemplary care, education and research.

 I need information about...

-If you are in the hospital recovering from surgery, healing from an injury, or being treated for a disabling medical condition, physical rehabilitation may be an important part of your treatment.
+If you are in the hospital recovering from surgery, healing from an injury, or being treated for a disabling health problem, physical rehabilitation may be an important part of your treatment.
 Physical medicine and rehabilitation, or simply rehab, is a branch of medicine called physiatry.

-You may need this type of treatment for any condition that affects your nerves, muscles, bones, or brain and is causing you temporary or permanent disability.
-Medical healthcare providers who plan your treatment are called physiatrists.
-They work along with a team of other medical professionals, such as physical therapists.
+You may need this type of treatment for any health problem that affects your nerves, muscles, bones, or brain and is causing you temporary or permanent disability.
+Healthcare providers who plan your treatment are called physiatrists.
+They work along with a team of other health experts, such as physical therapists.

-Many conditions that cause pain or limit your ability to move normally may be helped by physical therapy.
+Many health problems that cause pain or limit your ability to move normally may be helped by physical therapy.
 This type of rehab may be needed at the hospital before you go home or to an extended care facility.
-Here are some conditions that may be helped by physical medicine rehab in the hospital:
+Here are some health problems that it may help:

 Stroke.
 Stroke is a block or burst of the blood supply to the brain.
 The most important part of stroke recovery is early rehab that often starts right away in the hospital.
-Rehab can help you relearn how to manage daily activities, recover lost function, and prevent further damage.
+Rehab can help you relearn how to manage daily activities.
+It can also help you get back lost function and prevent more damage.

 Spine injury.
 Neck and back injuries need early treatment for the best results.
-Physical therapy and rehab for these injuries begin as soon as possible at the hospital.
+Physical therapy and rehab for these injuries start as soon as possible at the hospital.
 They help limit more damage and shorten recovery time.

 Pain.
-If you have severe pain in the hospital after an injury or an operation or because of a nerve or muscle condition, physical therapy may help ease your pain.
-It can also help you to better manage it.
+If you have severe pain in the hospital after an injury or an operation or because of a nerve or muscle problem, physical therapy may help ease your pain.
+It can also help you to better handle it.

 Joint conditions.
-Joint conditions can cause pain, stiffness, and limited movement.
+Joint problems can cause pain, stiffness, and limited movement.
 They may be treated with physical therapy in the hospital.
 Therapy can ease pain and improve range of movement.
 It can also teach you how to use your joints without causing more damage.
-Examples of these conditions include ankylosing spondylitis, osteoarthritis, rheumatoid arthritis, and gout.
+Examples of these conditions are ankylosing spondylitis, osteoarthritis, rheumatoid arthritis, and gout.